harness/developer-hub/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-ruby.md

 ### Post-Command

 You can enter commands used for cleaning up the environment after running the tests.
-For example, `sleep 600` suspends the process for 600 seconds.

 If a script is supplied here, select the corresponding **Shell** option.